-Staff members from all departments at the Manitoba Sanatorium turned up at a coffee party on June 13th to honor Miss Gertrude Manchester, who at the end of last month retired from her position as senior member of the teaching department.
+Staff members from all departments at the Manitoba Sanatorium turned up at a coffee party on June 13th to honor Miss Certruda Man

-Manchester has taught Miss patients at Ninette since 1951 and for the past 14 years she has been in charge of the teaching program.
+Miss Manchester has taught patients at Ninette since 1951 and for the past 14 years she has been in charge of the teaching program.
 The department, employing three full-time teachers, is responsible for instructing all grades, one to 12; the students enrolled in these grades have ranged in age from six to over 60 and in recent years have been largely of Indian or Eskimo descent.

 The school program hasn't been easy for either the teacher or the student, Miss Manchester once commented, recalling the years of bedside and classroom instruction.
-For the Indian and Eskimo in particular. it has been difficult to adjust to the ways of the classroom and to the whiteman's ideals.
+For the Indian and Eskimo in particular, it has been difficult to adjust to the ways of the classroom and to the whiteman's ideals.
 For the teacher it has meant a big change in teaching methods and infinite patience and understanding.